Forum & Speaker Series

 CCC Speaker Series & Faculty Forum

 The Community Change Collaborative (CCC) facilitates conversations with visiting practitioners and Virginia Tech faculty who conduct research or projects focused on or in relation to community change.
-Visitors’ research and project areas span many disciplines.
-Some recent topics have included the study, revival and performance of Appalachian ballads and old-time songs; improving access to health care and fresh foods in rural regions; community cultural development and equity in the arts; investigating opportunities for sustainable tourism; and monitoring and improving water quality for community use, outdoor recreation and economic development.
-Many of these presentations and exchanges have been recorded and are available on the Trustees Without Borders podcast site.
+Visitors’ research and project areas span a variety of disciplines.
+Many of these presentations and exchanges have been recorded for the Trustees Without Borders podcast.
+The podcast is hosted by the Institute for Policy and Governance Senior Fellow, Andy Morikawa.

 The CCC invites national and international guests to reflect on their experiences researching or enacting community change.
 Each Speaker Series event is structured to fit the interests of our visitors.
 This often includes a: